-Before we dig into this exciting lesson of pollination, be sure to check out the other lessons on asexual reproduction and sexual reproduction.
-This will give us a better picture of the lesson.
+Before we dig into this exciting lesson of pollination, be sure to check out the lesson on asexual reproduction and sexual reproduction.
+That will give us a better understanding of this lesson.

 Living things live and die.
-In order for species to live on, new ones have to be produced.
-In plants, there are special structures that work to ensure that new plants are produced as older ones die.
+For species to live on, new ones need to be produced.
+In plants, some structures ensure that new plants are produced as older plants die.
 One way is that plants can reproduce by asexual means (no male and female required).
-The other way is by sexual means, where reproductive male and female cells of the plant interact to produce a viable seed.
+The other way is by sexual means.
+In sexual reproduction in plants, reproductive male and female cells interact to produce viable seeds.